Getting job interviews isn’t as simple as just submitting job applications.

 - whether she has similar values to the company’s overall culture.

-So, BEFORE getting the chance of an interview…
+Now, BEFORE getting the chance of an interview…

 IF we could demonstrate that we meet the key hiring criteria, don’t you think this would REALLY increase our chances of getting selected for the interview?